Cold starts

 Warm-up cron

 Send a lightweight no-op request to your service every few minutes via a cron job.
-Keeps the worker alive without the fixed cost of min_replicas.
-The worker still scales down after a longer idle window.
+The worker stays alive without the fixed cost of an active worker.
+It still scales down after a longer idle window.

 Pattern 3